Unfair Apple, Google App Store Rule "Suffocation" Innovation: ADIF - ExBulletin

 Unfair Apple, Google App Store Rule “Suffocation” Innovation: ADIF

-New Delhi: Saturday’s Digital India Foundation (ADIF) alliance welcomed the decision by the Competition Commission of India (CCI) to initiate Apple’s antitrust investigation into AppStore business practices.
-Unfair app store rules are “suffocating innovation.”
+The Alliance of Digital India Foundation (ADIF) welcomed the decision by the Competition Commission of India (CCI) on Saturday to begin an antitrust investigation of Apple on AppStore business practices.
+Innovation through unfair app store rules. “

 Apple’s orders placed on Friday follow another CCI investigation into Google Play Store policies that may interfere with third-party app developers and the entire ecosystem.